carljmosca/caaf-mvp/README.md

     ```bash
     npm run dev
     ```
-    The application will be available at `http://localhost:5173`.
+    The application should be available at `http://localhost:5173`.

  ## 💡 Usage